 PIL on Implementation of the Juvenile Justice Act.

-This Public Interest Litigation was filed in light of poor implementation of the Juvenile Justice Act in the State of Karnataka wherein the basic infrastructure was not put in place.
-The system was further affected due to high case pendency, coupled with police torture and complaints of abuse within the correctional homes.
-In response to all this, the Court set up a High Committee with sitting judges to monitor the implementation of the Act.
+This Public Interest Litigation was filed in light of poor implementation of the Juvenile Justice Act in the State of Karnataka as basic infrastructure was not made available to juveniles.
+The system was further being affected due to high case pendency, coupled with police torture and complaints of abuse within the correctional homes.
+In response to this, the Court set up a High Committee with sitting Judges to monitor the implementation of the Act.
 NLSIU is also a member of this Committee.

 Basavanagouda Patil & Ors. v.
 State of Karnataka

-The Karnataka High Court accepted the petition filed by members of LSC which raised issues in implementation of the Consumer Protection Act, and its allied institutions.
-The Court upon hearing the petitioners directed the Government of Karnataka to fill up all the vacancies created at District Consumer Forums, and also the State Commission, failing which the Court further observed that the petitioners would be at liberty to approach the Court again.
+The Karnataka High Court accepted the petition filed by members of LSC which raised issues regarding implementation of the Consumer Protection Act and its allied institutions.
+The Court, upon hearing the petitioners, directed the Government of Karnataka to fill up all the vacancies created at District Consumer Forums and the State Commission, failing which the Court further observed that the petitioners would be at liberty to approach the Court again.

 The Committee was granted permission to visit the Central Prison, Parapana Agrahara in Bangalore to survey the undertrial prisoners who had been languishing in the prison.
 On September 4, 2012 the committee surveyed the records and met the undertrials, five cases were selected and referred to the pro-bono panel of the Legal Services Clinic, NLSIU.